 Remember, You’re Not Alone

-All of these things are related – to conquer imposter syndrome, you must build afoundation of positive energy, trust that you will do your job as well as you can, and remember that you are not alone when you start to feel a little lost.
+To conquer imposter syndrome, you must build a foundation of positive energy, trust that you will do your job as well as you can, and remember that you are not alone when you start to feel a little lost.